 Data visualization is an essential skill in today’s data-driven world.
 It’s about translating complex data into an easy-to-understand visual format that helps us make sense of the numbers and tell compelling stories.
-It’s an area I’ve explored in my own recent book, Teach Yourself VISUALLY Power BI.
+It’s an area I’ve explored in my own recent book, Teach Yourself VISUALLY Power BI (Amazon).

 Show Me the Numbers is a master class in the principles and practices of data visualization.
 It’s an ideal guide for anyone involved in communicating with numbers – whether you’re a business professional, analyst, researcher, or student.
 And if you’re a fan of Teach Yourself VISUALLY Power BI, you’ll find Show Me the Numbers a complementary read.